Lost-Outpost/sovngarde/GAMEPLAY.md

 - [Rebalancing AE - Quest Requirements](https://www.nexusmods.com/skyrimspecialedition/mods/61004) - Delays several pieces of creation club content to later levels for balance purposes.

-- [Skyrim Extended Cut - Saints and Seducers](https://www.nexusmods.com/skyrimspecialedition/mods/72772) - Fully overhauls the Saints and Seducers creation by adding a fully-voiced quest that takes you back to the Shivering Isles from The Elder Scrolls IV Oblivion.

-  > :video_game: To begin, you need to be at least level 20 and should have completed the Daedric Quest The Mind of Madness

-- [Ghosts of the Tribunal - Reduced Cut](https://www.nexusmods.com/skyrimspecialedition/mods/67019) - Integrates ghosts of the tribunal content into the Septimus DLC and retains the quest

-- [Ayleid Lich Crown - Cut Content Restored](https://www.nexusmods.com/skyrimspecialedition/mods/58398) - Implements a wearable version of the Ayleid Lich King's crown from The Cause creation

-Other changes to quests include

-- [Improved Companions - Questline Tweaks](https://www.nexusmods.com/skyrimspecialedition/mods/22300) - Actually back out of becoming a werewolf without leaving Skjor and Aela stuck in the Underforge forever, and various other tweaks for the Companions

-- [Save the Icerunner - Lights Out Alternate Routes](https://www.nexusmods.com/skyrimspecialedition/mods/34681) - Jaree-Ra in Solitude has a plan to set up a shipwreck.
-The ship is said to be full of weapons and riches, ripe for the taking.
-What will you do?

-- [Finding Helgi... and Laelette - A Laid to Rest Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/28973) - A home in Morthal burned down under mysterious circumstances; some say it was the murder of a wife and daughter.
-A woman leaves home without saying goodbye to her husband and son, ostensibly to join the war.
-Are these events connected?
-This is an overhaul of "Laid to Rest" and the third mod in the "Finding" series

 - [A Lovely Letter Alternate Routes](https://www.nexusmods.com/skyrimspecialedition/mods/21916) - Tell Sven and Faendal that you won't get involved in their quarrel, or expose both of them and gain Camilla's favor for yourself

-## Locations

-- [Capitals and Towns of Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/50263) - Changes the minor hold capitals to make them stad out from just regular villages